xZett0/FunctionalOAI/README.md

 print(client.functions)
 ```

--    After creating you're functions then you could use openai python module to create a chat with chatgpt and you could provide it with helper.functions e.g ...
+-    After creating you're functions then you could use openai python module to create a chat with chatgpt and you could provide it with client.functions e.g ...

 ```python
 from functionalOAI import FunAI